Roman Cyprus: Kourion

-Kition (Citium)
+Kition

-The ancient city of Kition is completely overlaid by the modern city of Larnaka, and is therefore largely unexcavated.
-It possessed an acropolis at Bamboula; to the southeast of the acropolis lay a large natural harbor, which has since silted in.
-It was very important in trade as a port city and the administration changed hands many times in its history, notably by the Phoenicians prior to the Roman administration.
-Even under the rule of the Romans, aspects of the old city life remained.
+The ancient city of Kition is completely overlaid by the modern city of Larnaca, and is therefore largely unexcavated.
+It possessed an acropolis at Bamboula; to the southeast of the acropolis lay a large natural harbor, which has since been silted in.
+It was very important port city for trade and was administered by the Phoenicians prior to the Romans.
+Under Roman rule, aspects of the old city life remained.
 For example, the cult of Eshmun continued into the Augustan age through a transition to the worship of Asclepius.
-Kition not specific about using its own name, and was often referred to as simple "the city". ("e polis" or "o demos"), which was reflective of its old Phoenician name.
+Kition was often referred to as "the city" ("e polis" or "o demos"), which was reflective of its old Phoenician name.
 There is an abundance of inscriptions in Kition, especially funerary inscriptions, many of which show influences of other cultures, such as Semitic names that have been Hellenized.
-However, Imperial influence is still apparent in the finding of two statues to the emperor Nerva.
+However, Imperial influence is still apparent in the finding of two statues to Emperor Nerva.

-Three small areas of the site have been excavated at the present; it was first excavated by the Swedish Cyprus expedition in 1929; second, by Vassos Karageorghis in 1976; and most recently by Marguerite Yon in 1985.
+Three small areas of the site have been excavated; it was first excavated by the Swedish Cyprus Expedition in 1929; second, by Vassos Karageorghis in 1976; and most recently by Marguerite Yon in 1985.